What we know about Ng Kok Song, the man who could be Singapore's 3rd presidential candidate

 PASSION FOR MEDITATION

-He is a member of The World Community for Christian Meditation (WCCM) executive committee and the national coordinator for WCCM in Singapore.
+He is a member of The World Community for Christian Meditation executive committee and its national coordinator in Singapore.

 Mr Ng meditates every day, for 25 minutes each in the morning and evening.